 - Click the map pin icon ( ) to open the associated address in your default map application.
 New in 9.0827

 - Work Order Type this customizable field lets you know if you are doing service work, new construction, or any other option set by your system administrator.

-- Start Date and End Date lets you know what days you are scheduled on the job.
-You can either manually type in a new date or use the calendar icon to pick the date on a calendar.
+- Start Date and End Date let you know what days you are scheduled on the job.
+You can manually type in a new date or use the calendar icon to pick the date on a calendar.

 - Start Time and End Time define the time you are supposed to show up.

 - Today – Click this link to replace the start and end dates with today’s date.